pulumi/pulumi/docs/metadata.md

 Although these Services are co-created, they may reference one another.
 The references between each other forms a DAG and the system topologically sorts that DAG in order to determine the order in which to create and destroy Services.
-Notable there may be no cycles.
+Notably there may be no cycles.
 By default, the system understands liveness and health (TODO(joe): how); as a result, the developer need not explicitly worry about races, liveness, or retries during Service creation.

 #### Names